hknd23/idcempy/paper.md

-mixture—of observations in the baseline and other unrodered outcome categories within MNL models that evaluate multiple unordered polytomous outcomes. `IDCeMPy` thus provides users with versatile tools that provide accurate inferences when working with inflated ordered and unordered polytomous outcome variables.
+mixture—of observations in the baseline and other unrodered outcome categories within MNL models that evaluate multiple unordered polytomous outcomes. `IDCeMPy` thus provides users with versatile tools that can help them make more accurate inferences when working with inflated ordered and unordered polytomous outcome variables.
 It can be applied to data in Economics, Engineering, Political Science, Psychology, and Public Health.